 - Printers and projects!

 Security is provided to keep everyone’s equipment safe.
 Printers are allowed to run overnight, but beware…the Googly Eye fairy may stop by.

 Visitors can arrive from 8am with no set end time.
 The festival wraps at 5pm Sunday.

-Last year there was a tug of war hosted by 3D Gloop, a failed print contest by a Pittsburgh and a collection of empty spools by GreenGate.
+Last year there was a failed print contest by a Pittsburgh and a collection of empty spools by GreenGate.
 You can also expect to find a few raffles or drawings at sponsor booths.
 We hope to see GLOOP back with their tug of war!

 Location Notes: MRRF is held at a county fair ground and parking is on a grassy lot under shade trees.
 The facility is a steel building used for trade shows and parties, with a cement floor and no air conditioner.
 Don’t worry, Goshen is far enough north that summers aren’t too bad, with an average of 81°F in June.
 Dress for a shady, yet outdoors, festival experience.

 Bathrooms are large and clean, but vending is scarce.
 MRFF organizers will bring in a taco truck for lunch and set up a table to sell canned soda.
 You are welcome to bring your own cooler and pack a picnic lunch.